-In partnership with the Golden District Rod and Gun Club and the BC Ministry of Water, Land and Resource Stewardship to propose a Rocky Mountain Elk collaring project focusing on the North Trench area of the East Kootenay Region.
-The project intends to fill data gaps including the sustainability of the populations, calf recruitment, disease prevalence, population distribution, and migratory patterns.
+Along with the Golden District Rod and Gun Club and the BC Ministry of Water, Land and Resource Stewardship we are planning a collaring project focusing on the North Trench area of the East Kootenay Region.
+The project intends to fill data gaps including the sustainability of the population, calf recruitment, disease prevalence, population distribution, and migratory patterns.

 In collaboration with Ktunaxa Nation Council, we have been monitoring this herd throughout the TransCanada Highway Expansion Project to ensure their survival for the future.
-This project has been ongoing since 2019, with four GPS collars deployed on sheep and an array of remote cameras throughout their range.
+This project has been ongoing since 2019, with three GPS collars currently deployed on sheep and an array of remote cameras throughout their range.

 In collaboration with the Golden District Rod and Gun Club, this project aims to enhance habitat to mimic historical fire regimes near the Yoho National Park boundary.
 Decades of fire suppression has led to heavily ingrown forests to the exclusion of wildlife.
 Elk and other ungulates prefer forests where fire has created heterogeneity, snow interception, and open sightlines.